Future Trends in the Hospitality Industry: Casegoods Furniture

 Needless to say, creating an experience that lends itself to feeling at home helps guests feel comfortable and encourages them to book another stay with your hotel brand.

-Not really.
 They’re more likely to work on the move and require constant, connectivity.
 What they do need are ample, easily accessible power and data sources - both electrical outlets and USB ports.
-Reliable Wifi is a must.

 Do guests fill the drawers of bedside stands with their personal effects anymore?